open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/zelmi.md

 My current area of expertise is in **Java development**, **web development** in HTML and CSS, and general **software testing**.

-I look forward to learning much more with OLE as I do my best to give back as well. :smile:
+I look forward to learning much more with OLE as I do my best to give back as well.

+---

 Lets connect on [LinkedIn](www.linkedin.com/in/zehur-elmi)!